-Opinion | Biden’s expected Iran envoy will complicate his Syria approach
+Opinion | Biden’s Iran envoy will complicate his Syria approach

 “There is some reason for concern that his nomination signals an intent to proceed very much along the lines of the Obama administration, and if it does happen that would be a significant lost opportunity [for Syria],” said Steven Heydemann, director of Middle East studies at Smith College.

 Malley’s views on Syria run counter to those of other senior Biden administration officials, including Secretary of State Antony Blinken.
-During the campaign, Blinken told me that the Obama administration “failed” in Syria and that the issue was something the new team would “need to act on” by strongly enforcing the Caesar Syria Civilians Protection Act, which is meant to address Assad’s worst atrocities, including mass torture, mass murder, mass detention of civilians and crimes against humanity.
+During the campaign, Blinken told me that the Obama administration “failed” in Syria and that the issue was something the new team would “need to act on” by strongly enforcing the Caesar Syria Civilian Protection Act, which is meant to address Assad’s worst atrocities, including mass torture, mass murder, mass detention of civilians and crimes against humanity.

 In 2019, Blinken penned a Post op-ed with Robert Kagan in which they argued the opposite of Malley’s Syria position.
 “In Syria, we rightly sought to avoid another Iraq by not doing too much, but we made the opposite error of doing too little,” they wrote.